UltimaHoarder/UltimaScraper/README.md

 ### blacklist_name:

     Default = ""
+    Example = ["Blacklisted"]
+    Example = "Blacklisted,alsoforbidden"

-    This setting will not include any blacklisted usernames when you choose the "scrape all" option.
+    This setting allows you to remove usernames when you choose the "scrap all" option by using lists or targetting specific usernames.

-    Go to https://onlyfans.com/my/lists and create a new list; you can name it whatever you want but I called mine "Blacklisted".
+    1. Go to https://onlyfans.com/my/lists and create a new list; you can name it whatever you want but I called mine "Blacklisted".
     Add the list's name to the config.
     Example: "blacklist_name": "Blacklisted"

-    You can create as many lists as you want.
+    2. Or simply put the username of the content creator in the list.

 # FAQ